When it comes to eating healthier, start simple. Here are 10 simple ways to eat healthier that you can implement right away.

 My family uses 100% whole wheat bread, whole grain pastas and brown rice because they are less processed and contain more fiber than white grain products.
 I also buy whole wheat flour and will substitute all or a portion of the all purpose flour with whole wheat flour in recipes.

 If you want help to use your mornings well and live with more intention, the Make Over Your Mornings course is my favorite way to do that.
-It’s a 14-day online course by Crystal Paine.
+It’s a 14-day online course by Crystal Paine of Money Saving Mom.
 Each day includes a short video, reading material from a printable workbook, and a daily project.